Reginald Wingate

-General Sir Francis Reginald Wingate, 1st Baronet (25 June 1861 – 29 January 1953) was a British Army officer and colonial administrator in Egypt and the Sudan.
-He served as Governor-General of the Sudan (1899–1916) and High Commissioner in Egypt (1917–1919).
-His central role in the administration of the Sudan earned him the nickname “Wingate of the Sudan.”
+General Sir Francis Reginald Wingate, 1st Baronet (25 June 1861 – 29 January 1953) was a British Army officer and imperial administrator, principal founder and Governor-General of the Anglo-Egyptian Sudan.
+His central role in the administration of the Sudan earned him the nickname "Wingate of the Sudan".

 Early life

-Wingate was born at Port Glasgow, Renfrewshire (now Inverclyde), the seventh son of Andrew Wingate, a textile merchant of Glasgow, and Elizabeth, daughter of Richard Turner who was a wealthy Irish iron founder and manufacturer of glasshouses, born in Dublin.
+Wingate was born at Port Glasgow, Renfrewshire (now Inverclyde), the seventh son of Andrew Wingate, a textile merchant of Glasgow, and Elizabeth, daughter of Richard Turner who was a wealthy Irish iron founder and manufacturer of glasshouses.
 Wingate’s father died when he was a year old, and the family, in straitened circumstances, moved to Jersey, where he was educated at St James's Collegiate School.